 This reflects one of the fundamental design focuses: the builder will provide the base infrastructure that would be difficult and/or expensive for an owner to install, like a super strong equipment mounting arch, but the owner installs all the bits and pieces like solar panels and wind generator.

 But don’t make the mistake of thinking that you will have to spend months installing stuff before you go cruising.
 Like I said above, the boat will come with everything you need.
 In fact, you might even have a better time cruising if you don’t fill her up with a bunch of expensive gear to satisfy your wants.

-Every detail of the boat will be exhaustively tested by experienced offshore sailors during a prototype phase that will last at least three months and involve several ocean crossings.
+Every detail of the boat will be exhaustively tested by experienced offshore sailors during a prototype phase.
 After that the production boat specification will be frozen.
 There will be no options, none, zero, zip.
 However, you will be able to order the boat in any colour you want…as long as it’s white.

 Seriously, this is the only way for the builder to hit the price point, make a fair profit, and build a reliable boat that can cross oceans right out of the box without years of debugging and frustration.

 The Adventure 40 is all about reliability and safety.
 There will be no funky experimental hull form, or high-tech deep bulb keel.
 The only gear on the boat will be stuff that has been around and in general use on offshore boats for at least a decade and twenty years would be better.

 There will be no un-stayed carbon mast, no hybrid diesel electric drive, no lithium-ion batteries, no fuel cells and no composting toilets.
 If you want to experiment with new technologies and be a developer, that’s great, but it’s not what the Adventure 40 is about.